Envestnet (ENV) Q1 2017 Results - Earnings Call Transcript

 Surinder Singh Thind - Jefferies LLC

-I was going to say I wasn't sure if there is maybe a segment component to it, meaning let's say Yodlee Interactive versus the Yodlee financials business, obviously they're very different growth profiles?
+I was going to say I wasn't sure if there is maybe a segment component to it, meaning that let's say Yodlee Interactive versus the Yodlee financials business, obviously they're very different growth profiles.

 Anil Arora - Envestnet, Inc.

 Not really.
 Not really.
 What I would add that might be helpful, Surinder, is a couple of thoughts.
-What we have focused on is subscription revenue growth which in turn is driven by users and by average revenue per user and we toggled between the two to maximize subscription revenue growth.
+What we have focused on is subscription revenue growth which in turn is driven by users and by average revenue per user and we've toggled between the two to maximize subscription revenue growth.

-Now obviously we had a solid quarter of growth at 26% and what we're trying to do is make sure that we are driving the optimal amount of subscription revenue growth.
-And in some quarters, as you alluded to, it's a lot of new deployments, in other quarters, it's a lot of cross sell of additional products that we have.
+Now, obviously we had a solid quarter of growth at 26% and what we're trying to do is make sure that we're driving the optimal amount of subscription revenue growth.
+And in some quarters, as you alluded to, it's a lot of new deployments; in other quarters, it's a lot of cross sell of additional products that we have.
 And one important insight that might be helpful is, that in many technology companies that are selling subscription, they typically sell seats.
-So I'm selling 100 seats to you and it cost x for this number of seats.
+So I'm selling 100 seats to you and it costs x for this number of seats.

 In the Envestnet Yodlee business model, we're not really selling seats.
 What we're doing is we are paid by active users.
-And to your point, active users fluctuates by use case and by seasonality and because there were so many dozens of use cases, it's really difficult to come up with a composite seasonality index, because the component use case keeps fluctuating.
+And to your point, active users fluctuates by use case and by seasonality and because there were so many dozens of use cases, it's really difficult to come up with a composite seasonality index, because the component use cases keep fluctuating.
 I would summarize by simply saying that I don't believe there is any unusual level of volatility between the quarters versus what we have seen historically.
 And that perhaps a more stable measure that we have focused in on is annual trends in terms of users and revenue and subscription growth.

 Surinder Singh Thind - Jefferies LLC